 In addition to my work on the Appropriations Committee:

 - I visit around eighty schools each year to meet with the classes of juniors & seniors, seventh & eighth grades and many elementary students to promote literacy, S.T.E.M. education and better knowledge of our government and our Constitution.

-- I visit all of our colleges and universities to talk to classes, visit laboritories and promote interest in public service and support for scientific endeavours.
+- I visit all of our colleges and universities to talk to classes, visit laboratories and promote interest in public service and support for scientific endeavors.

 - Annually bring a NASA Astronaut and National Oceanic and Atmospheric Administration (NOAA) Hurricane Hunter Pilots to visit New Jersey schools and emphasize the importance of science careers.

 - When I served as the Ranking member of the Commerce, Justice and Science Appropriations Subcommittee in the 110th Congress, I was honored to work closely on technology issues with the NSF whose mission is unique among the federal government’s scientific research agencies in that it supports science and engineering across all disciplines; during which time I was present for the opening of the NSF South Pole Station.

 - NSF currently funds research and education activities at more than 2,000 universities, colleges, K-12 schools, businesses, and other research institutions through the United States.

 - Supporting the United States Patent and Trademark Office in protecting the work of American inventors and innovators.